-The professional Centenary Stage Company (CSC) is accepting enrollment into their Adult Acting Workshop for the winter.
+The professional Centenary Stage Company (CSC) is accepting enrollment into their Adult Acting Workshop for the 2018 fall semester.
 CSC is committed to providing affordable quality performing arts education to the Northwest New Jersey Skylands region.
 With professional instructors and schedules fit for working adults, this program is fit for amateurs and professionals.
 The workshop open to adults ONLY.

 Adult Acting Workshop